 Donald G. Morgan Fellowship preferably for attending law school or for graduate work studying aspects of the United States Constitution.
 Awarded periodically.

-Applications due by May 1 to the department assistant.
+Applications due by May 1 to the academic department coordinator.

 Joseph A. Skinner Fellowship for graduate study in physics or closely related disciplines in this country or abroad.